Maral (Zeynab) Maghsoudi

 GPA: 4.0/4.0

-Thesis: A New Approach to Malware Detection and Classification based on the Combination of Static Structure and Dynamic Behavior
+Research: A New Hybrid Approach to Malware Detection and Classification Using Machine Learning and Behavioral Analysis

 Sep 2014 – Apr 2017